eliotmuir/iguana-excel/README.md

-IGUANA 6 Excel Adapter
+<h1>IGUANA 6 Excel Adapter</h1>

-This is sharing an internal project.
+This is just me sharing an internal project.

 It's an Iguana 6 webservice channel which serves up a live excel spread sheet that can fetch tabular data from web services served by the Iguana webservice channel.